jpdspz/frp-aging-xgboost/README.md

-# Prediction of property retention in aged FRP composites using XGBoost
+# XGBoost-based prediction of residual properties of aged FRP composites

 ## License and Attribution
 This work is licensed under GPL-3.0 with additional attribution requirements.